opentelekomcloud/python-otcextensions/doc/source/install/index.rst

    $ git clone git@github.com:OpenTelekomCloud/python-otcextensions.git

 A virtual environment seperates your installed packages from other libraries and should be used as well.
-You can name the virtual environment on your own desires, in our example it is: "os-dev".
-The second command will switch on "os-dev":
+You can name the virtual environment on your own desires, in our example it is: "venv".
+The second command will switch on "venv":

 .. code-block:: bash

-   $ python3 -m venv os-dev
+   $ python3 -m venv venv
-   $ source os-dev/bin/activate
+   $ source venv/bin/activate

 Switch into the new folder which is created by cloning the repository and install install the project dependencies into the virtual environment: